Nigeria: Flood Impact Scoping and Capacity Building for Disaster Preparedness

 The overall objective of the activity was to provide tailored capacity building for assessing impacts, damages and losses to disasters in Nigeria to strengthen federal and state governments in their capacity to better plan response, recovery and reconstruction following disasters.
-The specific objectives were to:

 This project focused on the floods which occurred from July to October 2011 in Kano, Lagos and Oyo States in Nigeria - with a particular focus on the floods in the city of Ibadan (Oyo State).
 The project aimed at:

 - Identifying the causes and impacts of the floods;